 Laptops are more and more common in computing for home, work and school.
 From a laptop ergonomics standpoint this leads to some ergonomics challenges that should be addressed.
 Here are a few quick hints on setting up a laptop correctly:

-3. Big Projects – Whether it is school, work, or gaming, laptops are not designed to support good posture with use over long periods.
-If you are working on the laptop for over 20 minutes at a bout, it is recommended you get a separate keyboard and mouse and use the laptop as a monitor.
+- Big projects – Whether it is school, work, or gaming, laptops are not designed to support good posture with use over long periods.
+If you are working on the laptop for over 20 minutes at a bout, it is recommended you get a separate laptop keyboard and mouse and use the laptop as a monitor.
 Set the laptop up at a height and distance to encourage good posture.

 While laptops and tablets are becoming more common in the workplace, desktop computers are still king.
-Addressing desktop ergonomics is much easier to set up to encourage proper posture.
+Whether at work or from a home office, addressing desktop ergonomics is much easier to set up to encourage proper posture.
 Here are a few hints on desktop setup.

-2. Address desk height – The average computer workstation is ideally set up for the 6’4″ male.
+- Address desk height – The average computer workstation is ideally set up for the 6’4″ male.
 WHY?
-Well it is much easier for shorter people to fit under a desk that is bigger than for bigger people to fit in a smaller desk.
+It is much easier for shorter people to fit under a desk that is bigger than for bigger people to fit in a smaller desk.
+Consider investing in a standing desk as it makes this adjustment much easier to do.
 A proper desk height encourages a 90 degree bend at the elbows with the upper arms in-line with the body.
 This means 95% of you will need to elevate your self to this posture or lower the work surface to you.